Ukraine-Russia crisis: What to know as NATO eyes Russia move

 “Russia will not leave us in peace, that’s why we have to be always ready for it,” Yuri Maistrenko, 52, a scientist in Kyiv, said.
 “It did not start today, but it could tomorrow or after a month."

-Meanwhile, a cyberattack that knocked out the websites of the Ukrainian army, the defense ministry and major banks on Tuesday appeared to be ongoing.
-Russia has denied involvement, and there was no indication the relatively low-level, distributed-denial-of-service attacks might be a smokescreen for more serious and damaging cyber mischief.
+Meanwhile disruption continued from a cyberattack that knocked out the websites of the Ukrainian army, the defense ministry and major banks in Ukraine on Tuesday, Russia has denied involvement, and there was no indication the relatively low-level, distributed-denial-of-service attacks might be a smokescreen for more serious and damaging cyber mischief.

 WHAT IS HAPPENING IN RUSSIA?

+Norwegian fishermen, meanwhile, are raging because of a three-day Russian naval drill in the Arctic that starts Wednesday.
+Fishing boats are being warned from a zone about 1,000 kilometers (621 miles) long north of Norway.

+“It is totally unsustainable that other countries’ authorities should be able to freely occupy large areas within the economic zone at short notice, without any form of consultation or consideration of the coastal state’s fishing interests,” said Sturla Roald of the Norwegian Fishing Vessel Owners Association.

-Associated Press Writers Vladimir Isachenkov a in Moscow, Yuras Karmanau in Kyiv, Ukraine, Sylvie Corbet in Paris, Lorne Cook in Brussels and Frank Jordans in Berlin contributed to this report.
+Associated Press Writers Vladimir Isachenkov a in Moscow, Yuras Karmanau in Kyiv, Ukraine, Sylvie Corbet in Paris, Lorne Cook in Brussels, Frank Jordans in Berlin and Ellen Knickmeyer and Matthew Lee in Washington contributed to this report.

 Follow all AP stories on tensions over Ukraine at https://apnews.com/hub/russia-ukraine.